 Applicants may list only one language program on their application.
 However, you may change your choice during the award process.

 For grants to be awarded in the spring of 2019, most will start in the fall term.
-But in all cases, study must start between June 2018 and May 2019, but limited by the start dates of the language program.
+But in all cases, study must start between June 2019 and May 2020, as limited by the start dates of the language program involved.
 For example, a grant for Japanese at the Inter-University Center in Yokohama must start in fall 2019.
-A grant for the International Chinese Language Program in Taiwan may start in summer 2018, or the fall, winter or spring terms of the 2019/2020 academic year and continue for 3 quarters.
+A grant for the International Chinese Language Program in Taiwan may start in summer 2019, or the fall, winter or spring terms of the 2019/2020 academic year and continue for 3 quarters.
 A grant for study at the Inter-University Program for Chinese Language Studies at Tsinghua University may run from fall 2019 through the end of their spring term, or in extraordinary circumstances, may start in their spring 2020 term and continue through their summer 2020 term.

 Yes, you may apply.
 Applicants do not need to be in graduate school.

 Yes, you may apply.
 Applicants do not need to be affiliated with a college or university.

 The majority of our applicants have completed undergraduate study and are either pursuing post-graduate study or are working in a profession or business.
 A senior in college who will receive an undergraduate degree before the start date of the language program may apply, but it is rare for a senior to be offered a grant.
 One or more years of graduate school or work or study abroad after graduation enhance an applicant's chance of success.

 Yes, you may apply.
 Applicants do not need to be currently enrolled in graduate school or living in the United States.
 However, you may encounter difficulties accessing the on line application portal.
 If so, please contact us by email so we can provide an alternative.

 Regretfully, no. Applicants be must be either a U.S. citizen or have a U.S. permanent resident visa (i.e., "green card or immigrant").